Dez Bryant: 2010 season

 On September 12, Bryant made his NFL debut against the Washington Redskins and had eight receptions for 56 yards.
 His eight receptions in his NFL debut set a franchise record for most in a player's first game.
-In the next game, he had a punt return touchdown in the 27–20 loss to the Chicago Bears.
-On October 17, Bryant caught his first NFL touchdown catch, on a 31-yard pass from Tony Romo.
+In the next game, he had a punt return touchdown during the 27–20 loss to the Chicago Bears.
+On October 17, Bryant caught his first NFL touchdown on a 31-yard pass from Tony Romo.
 The Cowboys ended up losing that game 24–21.

 In a Monday Night Football game against the New York Giants, at Cowboys Stadium on October 25, 2010, Bryant caught four passes for 54 yards, two of them for touchdowns, and returned a punt 93 yards for a touchdown, making the longest Cowboys' punt return since Dennis Morgan's 98-yard return during the 1974 NFL season.
 With that performance, Bryant became the youngest wide receiver in franchise history to total three touchdowns in a single game, breaking Michael Irvin's mark in 1988.
 On November 15, Bryant caught three passes for 104 yards and one touchdown, to become the first Cowboys rookie with a 100+ yard game since Antonio Bryant in 2002.

 During the fourth quarter of the Cowboys' 38–35 victory over the Indianapolis Colts, Bryant went down with a fractured ankle.
 Indianapolis' Kavell Conner held onto Bryant's leg while tackling him on a kickoff return, and the Cowboys immediately took Bryant to the locker room.
 He was placed on the injured reserve list and had surgery on the fractured ankle.
 He left the game with one catch for 14 yards and a 35.7-yard average on three kickoff returns.

-Bryant finished his rookie season with 45 receptions for 561 yards and six receiving touchdowns.
+Bryant finished his rookie year with 45 receptions for 561 yards and six touchdowns.
 Bryant became the first Cowboys rookie to have multiple punt returns for a touchdown in the same season since Kevin Williams in 1993.
 He was named to the NFL All-Rookie Team for the 2010 season.

 2011 season

 With the departure of Roy Williams, Bryant won the starting job opposite Miles Austin.

-In the 2011 season, Bryant finished the season with 63 receptions for 928 yards and nine touchdowns, finishing second on the team in all those categories, and handled some punt return duties.
+Bryant finished his second professional season with 63 receptions for 928 yards and nine touchdowns, finishing second on the team in all those categories, and handled some punt return duties as the Cowboys went 8–8 and missed the postseason.